Wednesday, October 16, 2024

 The oldest boy, Ellwood, seemed to be the most pragmatic and, interestingly, I was told that Ellwood did not drink.
 Those of you familiar with my stories, particularly those about my late mother, know her aversion to alcohol.
 Somehow she had been affected by her uncles, Harry and Owen, in that they had been drinkers, not to mention the amount of drinking that went on with the riverboat men in Scuffletown, where she grew up.
 I believe my mother herself was fearful of becoming an alcoholic.
 Being a strict Baptist pastor's wife took that possibility away, but she did get addicted to prescription diet pills in her younger years, thanks to her physician.
 She later became addicted to prescription pain medicine.
 That is to say, addiction runs deep in our family.

 Harry was an avid baseball player who had once tried out for the professional leagues and, as an employee of Servel, was the team manager on one of the Servel leagues.
 As one who is not good with sports, except for perhaps track... perhaps...
 I was unaware that so many of my relatives were and are actually very good ball players.
 In a discussion with relatives, it appears that what held Harry back from the professional leagues was money.
 He just didn't have enough to pay his way in.
-No matter, he continued to play ball into his adult years, even as a left fielder on a team of his own making called "Pfingston," as well as playing on several different leagues in the area.
+He continued to play ball into his adult years, even as a left fielder on a team of his own making called "Pfingston," as well as playing on several different leagues in the area.
 [7]

 Owen must have been the real character of the three.
-In his photographs, he actually just looks funny.
+In his photographs, he just looks funny.
 From what I understand, the hoots and hollers began anytime these three were together.
 From my own experiences growing up in this family, I understand, though, that it was a difficult family to become a part of.
 They frequently made fun of others, most likely not understanding how hard that was on some, especially since they also mercilessly made fun of each other without seemingly any hurt feelings.
 Owen and Harry both were also extremely gifted as Servel employees and made great contributions to the company, Owen as a machine operator and Harry as a foreman.
 Ellwood also was a machine operator.

 Uncle Owen carving a turkey